Skip to main content

 note

-If you describe infrastructure as code, you might also define the Alert Policy with the same convention.
+If you describe infrastructure as code, you might also define the alert policy with the same convention.
 You can find more details in our Terraform documentation.

 Objective